 Even longtime seafood lovers may not realize how many different flavors of fish actually exist.
 The spectrum of tastes ranges from mild and flaky whitefish to bold, firm-textured tuna.
 If you’re on the hunt for a specific flavor or perhaps seeking out a substitute for another type of fish, we have you covered!
+Now lets get cooking some amazing Flavorful Fish!

 There are three main flavor profiles for fish: mild, medium, and full.
 Here’s a little bit more guidance regarding each profile.